changsongyang/mybatis-plus/README.md

 ## What is MyBatis-Plus?

 MyBatis-Plus is a powerful and enhanced toolkit of MyBatis for simplifying development.
-This toolkit provides some efficient, useful, and out-of-the-box features for MyBatis.
-Using it can effectively save your development time.
+It provides efficient, and out-of-the-box features (such as code generation, conditional query builders, pagination plugins...), effectively saving development time

 ## Links